-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Delete Object. - 4 Browse to and click on the Server Certificate object you want to delete. - 5 Click OK, then OK again to delete the object.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > Server Certificates. - 4 Select the Server Certificate object you want to delete. - 5 Click OK to delete the object.